 Other tests that may be performed include:

-Continuous positive airway pressure (CPAP) is now the first treatment for obstructive sleep apnea in most people.
-CPAP is delivered by a machine with a tight-fitting face mask.
+Continuous positive airway pressure (CPAP) devices work best to treat obstructive sleep apnea in most people.

-Many patients have a hard time sleeping with CPAP therapy.
-Good follow-up and support from a sleep center can often help overcome any problems in using CPAP.
-For information on this treatment, see: CPAP.
+It can take some time to get used to sleeping with CPAP therapy.
+Good follow-up and support from a sleep center can help you overcome any problems using CPAP.

 Untreated obstructive sleep apnea may lead to or worsen heart disease, including: